-For short journeys, it can be cheaper to hire a smaller van and make two trips, rather than hiring a large van and making just one trip.
+You could make two trips in a smaller van or find somewhere else to unload.
+For short journeys, it can often be cheaper to hire a smaller van and make two trips.

 Some van hire companies provide parking for you to leave your car - but most don't.

 Consider getting a lift to pick up your van.

 When you collect your hire van, you should be shown around it to inspect it for damage, like a hire car.